close global

 Max Verstappen driving at the 2023 Qatar Grand Prix

-After a dramatic Las Vegas Grand Prix, F1 heads to the Lusail International Circuit this weekend for the penultimate race weekend of the 2025 season.
+After a dramatic Las Vegas Grand Prix, F1 heads to the Lusail International Circuit for the penultimate race weekend of the 2025 season.

-And we have a three-horse race for the drivers' championship title heading into the final two events of the season!
+And we have a three-horse race for the drivers' championship title heading into the final two events of the campaign!

 Lando Norris and Oscar Piastri's disqualifications from the Las Vegas GP mean that four-time champion Max Verstappen is now just 24 points behind Norris and level on points with Piastri, with 58 points still up for grabs across the final two grands prix.